-- 1. To report progress with the implementation of the Capital Programme. - 2.
-To propose amendments to the Capital Programme. - 3.
-To propose the "Prudential Indicators" as required to be determined by the CIPFA Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003. - 4.
+- 1. To propose amendments to the Capital Programme. - 2.
+To propose the "Prudential Indicators" as required to be determined by the CIPFA Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003. - 3.
 To propose the Council's Minimum Revenue Provision (MRP) Policy for 2010/11.